hapax/hapax.github.io/assets/imaginary-time.md

 $$

-To find the event horizon $r_\text{h}$ of the black hole, we simply set the escape velocity to the speed of light $v = c$, modelling the point at which not even light can escape:
+To find the event horizon $r_\text{h}$ of the black hole, we simply set the escape velocity to the speed of light $v = c$, supposing it is the point at which not even light can escape:

 $$